Crontab Scheduler Component

 ];

-Note: The scheduled tasks will not execute immediately.
-They will start counting and executing from the next minute.
+Note: The scheduled tasks will not execute immediately; they will begin timing execution starting from the next minute.

 Crontab is not asynchronous.
-For example, if a task process sets two timers, A and B, to run every second, and A takes 10 seconds to complete, then B will have to wait for A to finish before it can be executed, causing a delay in B's execution.
+For example, if a task process has two timers A and B that both execute once per second, but task A takes 10 seconds, then task B must wait for task A to complete before it can be executed, resulting in a delay for task B.

-If the business is sensitive to time intervals, it is recommended to run the sensitive tasks in a separate process to prevent them from being affected by other tasks.
-For example, configure config/process.php as follows:
+If the business is sensitive to time intervals, sensitive scheduled tasks should be placed in separate processes to prevent them from being affected by other scheduled tasks.
+For example, the configuration in config/process.php

 return [